 - Completed Application with the methodology section fully describing study procedures and methods

-- Informed Consent Form OR Request for Exemption Form
+- Informed Consent Form OR Request for Waiver of Informed Consent Form

-- Digital copies of current IRB Training certificates for you and all co-investigators, faculty advisor, research assistants, etc.
+- Digital copies of current CITI IRB Training certificates for you and all co-investigators, faculty advisor(s), research assistants, etc. listed on the application

 Additional Items to Submit, If Applicable